djhshih/mobsnvf/README.md

 Below is a typical command to run the pipeline for a single sample.
 You must provide the paths to your BAM, VCF, and reference genome.

 The workflow requires explicit file paths for inputs unless they are placed in the `ref`, `bam` and `vcf` directories within the repository.
 In this case they can be just referred to by their filenames.
-The input files i.e. the BAM, VCF and Reference Fenome must be indexed.
+The input files i.e. the BAM, VCF and Reference Genome must be indexed.

 **Note:** It is important that the Reference Fasta provided is the same as the one used for sequence alignment.